ThoughtWorksInc/TWU101-TDDIntro/README.md

 Here’s an example of Test Driving a **`StringJoiner`** class whose job is to *Join* strings.

-&lttable&gt
-  &lttr&gt
-    &lttd&gt**Join** -
+> **Join** -
-Joining a list of strings means creating a single new string by concatenating the string in list together with a delimiter between them.
-For instance, joining the strings {"a", "b”, "c”} on the delimiter ",” would result in the string "a,b,c”.
-Note that there is not a leading or trailing comma.&lt/td&gt
+>Joining a list of strings means creating a single new string by concatenating the string in list together with a
+> delimiter between them.
+For instance, joining the strings {"a", "b”, "c”} on the delimiter ",” would result in the
-  &lt/tr&gt
-&lt/table&gt
+> string "a,b,c”.
+Note that there is not a leading or trailing comma.

 1) Create all of the test scaffolding and get it to compile (name your test something ugly).